 Stock and Ready-To-Assemble (RTA) Cabinets

 Designed to be economical, stock and ready-to-assemble (RTA) cabinets are available to buy off-the-shelf.
 They are pre-built to standard sizes and offer limited design choices.
-Stock and RTA cabinets often use cheaper materials to keep the cost down.
+Stock and RTA cabinets often use economical materials to keep the cost down.

 RTA cabinets are shipped in flat boxes and must be put together at home.
 As a result, it can be a lengthy process.
 However, cabinets built in a factory are much sturdier than ones built at home.